Aloha '88 Class Service Project

 On-Campus Presentation & Puppy Visit: Fri, June 1, 2018

 Plan your arrival on campus accordingly so you don’t miss out!
-Volunteers at The Seeing Eye HQ facility must be age 16 or older, but family members ages 6 and up are welcome to come to Morristown for the visit/tour before the hands-on project!
+Hands-On Project volunteers at The Seeing Eye HQ facility must be age 18 or older, but family members of all ages are welcome to come to Morristown for the visit/presentation before the hands-on project!

 Think BOLD, think BIG, think Princeton in the Nation's Service and the Service of Humanity